PS5 stock tracker: where to buy PS5 in the next 24 hours

-If you want to buy PS5 then T3's PS5 stock tracker can help you identify the best retailers to check out for fresh stock
+If you want to buy PS5 then T3's PS5 stock tracker can help you identify the best retailers to check out for a fresh PS5 restock.

 We follow all the PS5 stock trackers in the USA, UK and Australia to try and help gamers discover when PS5 consoles are going to be made available, and then point them towards them.